 To make something less poisonous or harmful.
 It may refer to the process of removing toxins, poisons, or other harmful substances from the body.

-Oncology skincare is now a specialty in the field of aesthetics and has so much to offer cancer patients and those recovering from cancer treatments to mitigate the side effects of oncology treatments and help correct and minimize the damaging physical effects of cancer treatments.
-A cancer diagnosis can have a devastating impact on the entire body and the skin can be hit very hard with side effects that further damage a person’s self-image and appearance making healing even more challenging.
+Oncology skincare is now a specialty in the field of aesthetics.
+It has so much to offer cancer patients and those recovering from cancer treatments to mitigate the side effects of oncology treatments and help correct and minimize the damaging physical effects of cancer treatments.
+A cancer diagnosis can have a devastating impact on the entire body, and the skin can be hit very hard with side effects that further damage a person’s self-image and appearance, making healing even more challenging.

-Chemotherapy, radiation and the side effects of drug therapy kills cancer cells, however, this leads to side effects such as extreme dryness, loss of elasticity, itching, peeling, rashes, bruising, redness, scaling and skin discoloration.
-Chemotherapy in particular changes the system so much, products and treatments that once worked very well are too often not tolerated at all.
-This can be so frustrating and stressful…how do you continue to care for your skin and what is safe and effective to use at this point?
+Chemotherapy, radiation, and the side effects of drug therapy kills cancer cells; however, this leads to side effects such as extreme dryness, loss of elasticity, itching, peeling, rashes, bruising, redness, scaling, and skin discoloration.
+Chemotherapy, in particular, changes the system so much, products and treatments that once worked very well are too often not tolerated at all.
+These treatments can be so frustrating and stressful…how do you continue to care for your skin and what is safe and effective to use at this point?
 What DO you do?